radiusxyz/bolt/testnets/holesky/QUICK_START.md

-# Holesky Validator Opt-in Quick Guide
+# Holesky Validator Opt-in Quick Start Guide

-This quick guide skips the details and provides a step-by-step practical guide to opt-in to Bolt on the Holesky testnet.

 > [!IMPORTANT]
+> This quick guide skips the details and provides a step-by-step practical guide
+> to opt-in to Bolt on the Holesky testnet.
+>
 > You need to have at least 1 Holesky validator node running to opt-in to Bolt.
 > This includes an Execution client, a Beacon client, and a Validator client,
 > and at least 1 beacon chain deposit of 32 ETH.